 A Learnership Benefits Unemployed Youth Embarking On Their Learning and Growth Journey

 The national problem of unemployed young South Africans is well known to the government.

 This is why the South African government decided to develop Learnership programmes that ensure young people without jobs and who are not working - particularly unemployed graduates in South Africa - are kept top of mind and can begin gathering experience through an exciting opportunity brought forward by learnership jobs.

 The Local Government Sector Education and Training Authority (LGWSeta) has learnerships available in all areas of the country, from Cape Town to Johannesburg - but this is not throughout the year.
 It is only during one of their funding windows for the Learnership programmes when applicants are invited to apply for learnership training contracts.

-SETAs assist the country in decreasing the level of unemployment in South Africa, which is why all companies should offer learnership opportunities to provide support to the unemployed in South Africa.
+SETAs assist the country in decreasing the level of unemployment in South Africa, which is why all companies should offer Seta Learnership opportunities to provide support to the unemployed in South Africa.